-One of my favourite Polish soups, especially that exact version.
+One of my favourite Polish soups.
 My Nan is a barszcz master, no one can make it tastier than she does.
 I did try, following my Grandma’s recipe carefully.
 To be honest, it was quite similar to my Nan’s barszcz but not exactly the same.
 What did I miss?
 What is my Nan’s secret ingredient?
-Could it be love? ^^
+Could it be love?

 7 medium beetroots

 a bit of celeriac

 1/3 of a leek